Charging Electric Cars on the Road

 There are many different wall boxes, before the purchase an expert advise is recommended.

-During the year 2019 or early 2020, a wall box will be installed into our existing garage.
-The garage, which was build in 1974 and is 2 meters away from the house, has to be connected to an electric circuit before.
-A first estimation in February 2019 for the cost of the garage electrification with 16 amperes is about 2000 €.
-Later, the price for the wall box will add to this.
+During the year 2020, it was planned to install a wall box into our existing garage.
+The garage, which was build in 1974 and is 2 meters away from the house, had to be connected to an electric circuit before.
+A first estimation in February 2019 for the cost of the garage electrification with 16 amperes was about 2000 €.
+Then, the price for the wall box would be added to this.
+This plan was abandoned in favor of the mobile charging solution Juice Booster 2.

-This garage will first get electricity, then a wall box.
+This garage should first get electricity, then a wall box.
+Now it won't.

 No responsibility is taken for the correctness of this information.
 The articles on this site about electromobility and different electric car models are based on personal experience and on current news.
 They are not sponsored or supported by the car manufacturers.